These are all products I personally vouch for and that have really proven their value to me.

 Ear Plugs.
 My husband has been using these since our first kid was born – amazing how well he thought our babies slept through the night!
 Ha ha (but really, this is true).
 Anyway, we all see the value in ear plugs while traveling.
 Sometimes your hotel room is on a road that is “livelier” at night than you realized it would be.
 Or, hypothetically (cough, cough), you end up living in a town with a thousand churches whose lovely bells ring all night.
 These are my fave ear plugs, and here is the kid-version.

 Best water bottle.
-I adore these collapsible water bottles by Vapur.
+I love these silicone collapsible water bottles.
 Fill ’em up, clip them to a backpack or even belt loop, and when they are empty, roll them up and stash them until you can fill them up again.
-See hubby in action on this page filling his Vapur bottle in Paris!
+See hubby in action on this page filling his reusable bottle in Paris!
 They have been great for our Orlando trip to Disney World & Universal, all of our city trips and any day hikes we take.
 These have been especially useful in Europe, where bottled water is expensive to buy, “drinking fountains” as we Americans know them are rare, yet public fountains are ample – with potable water meant to fill, you guessed it, water bottles.

 Luggage straps.
 I bought these luggage straps to make our luggage stand out to us – especially convenient if you don’t all have bags that look like a group.
 You can pick the same color for the whole family or a different color for each family member.